ege-oral/Hackerrank-Solutions/README.md

 # Hackerrank-Solutions
 Egeo Hackerrank Solutions with Python.
-All questions were accepted.
+All questions were accepted by Hackerrank and solved by Egeo.